kesondrakey/kesondrakey.github.io/test2.md

     <iframe width="100%" height="400" frameborder="0" scrolling="no" src="longterm_plots/datatable_daily_fluxtower2.html"></iframe>
     <i>Units: Precipitation (sum, inches); Temperature (average, °F); Soil Water Content (soil_water_Avg.1.; averaged volumetric water fraction (m³/m³))</i>
     <div style="background-color: #343A54; padding: 10px; color: white;">
       <strong>Please note:</strong> In order to provide data with minimal latency (near real-time) for stakeholder use, the data provided here is in a raw format.
-This means it has not undergone any quality control and only minimal statistical processing (i.e., sums and averages).
+This means it has not undergone any quality control and only minimal statistical processing (i.e., sums and averages)
     </div>
 </div>